Warrington Wolves: Steve Price: 2018–2021

 In the Super League XXIII season, Warrington reached the 2018 Super League Grand Final against Wigan but lost the match 12–4 at Old Trafford.

 During the Super League XXIV season, Warrington reached the Challenge Cup final against St Helens and won the match 18–4 at Wembley Stadium.
 It was Warrington's first Challenge Cup triumph in seven years.

 Warrington finished the Super League XXIV season in 4th place on the table and qualified for the finals.
 Warrington's season was ended the following week when they lost 14–12 against Castleford in the elimination final.

 In the 2020 Super League season, Warrington finished third on the table.
 However, they were eliminated from the first week of the playoffs losing to Hull F.C.

 In the 2021 Super League season, Warrington finished in third place on the table.
-However, just like the 2020 season, the club were eliminated from week one of the playoffs losing to Hull Kingston Rovers 19-0.
+However, just like the 2020 season, the club were eliminated from week one of the playoffs losing to Hull Kingston Rovers 19–0.
 It was also the final game in charge for Steve Price, who left the club at the end of the season, being replaced by former Castleford boss Daryl Powell for the 2022 season.

+Daryl Powell: 2022-2023

 In the 2022 Super League season, Warrington endured a difficult campaign finishing 11th on the table with the club winning just nine games all year in the league.

+At the start of the 2023 Super League season, Warrington recorded eight consecutive victories to sit top of the Super League table.
+However, from round 9 to round 20, the club only recorded four victories.
+After losing 42–6 to bottom placed Wakefield Trinity in round 20, Powell departed the club by mutual consent.
+Warrington had lost their final six games under Powell which saw them fall to sixth on the table.

+Warrington would eventually finish sixth on the table to qualify for the playoffs.
+Warrington would lose their elimination play off final against St Helens 16-8 which ended their season.

+Sam Burgess: 2024

+On 7 August 2023, Burgess signed a two-year contract to become Warrington's new head coach ahead of the 2024 Super League season.

+Under Burgess, Warrington started the season in good fashion and at the halfway point of the season were sitting fourth on the table.
+On 8 June 2024, Burgess coached Warrington in their 2024 Challenge Cup final defeat against Wigan.

+Warrington would finish the 2024 Super League season in third place on the table.
+After defeating St Helens 23–22 in the elimination playoff, the club would fall one game short of the grand final losing to Hull Kingston Rovers 10–8.
+This extended Warrington's championship drought to 70 years.